 State laws differ in their approach to elder abuse crimes.
 Some states have enacted statutes that specifically address and allow enhanced penalties for crimes against elderly individuals, such as elder abuse or neglect.
 Others might prosecute crimes under their general statutes against assault, financial exploitation, fraud, or theft (among other crimes), and either provide a statutory enhancement (increased penalty) or allow judges to consider a victim's advanced age as an aggravating factor in sentencing decisions.
 In many states, lawmakers use a variety of these approaches.
 Here are a few examples.

 Statutory enhancement for elderly victims.
-In Minnesota, simple assault carries a misdemeanor penalty, but when committed against a member of a protected class (such as police, school teachers, or the elderly), the penalty increases to a gross misdemeanor.
+In Minnesota, simple assault carries a misdemeanor penalty, but when committed against a member of a protected class (such as the elderly), the penalty increases to a gross misdemeanor.
 (Minn.
-Stat. §§ 609.2231, 609.224 (2020).)
+Stat. §§ 609.2231, 609.224 (2022).)

 While any crime can be committed against an elderly person, below are some of the most common crimes targeted at elderly victims.

-Assault.
 A person commits assault by intentionally inflicting or attempting to inflict bodily harm on another or by placing another in fear of immediate bodily harm.
 Someone who assaults an older victim can face increasing penalties based on the level of harm done.

-The penalties for elder abuse and related crimes will depend on several factors, such as the severity of the crime, the harm done to the victim, and the defendant's prior criminal history.
-And each state defines its crimes and penalties differently.
+The penalties for elder abuse and related crimes will depend on several factors, such as the severity of the crime, any harm done to the victim, and the defendant's prior criminal history.
+Each state defines its crimes and penalties differently.